Azure-Samples/ms-identity-b2c-python-flask-webapp-authentication/README.md

 ### Create User Flows and Custom Policies

-Please refer to [Tutorial: Create user flows in Azure Active Directory B2C](https://docs.microsoft.com/azure/active-directory-b2c/tutorial-create-user-flows) to create common user flows like sign up, sign in, edit profile, and passowrd reset.
+Please refer to [Tutorial: Create user flows in Azure Active Directory B2C](https://docs.microsoft.com/azure/active-directory-b2c/tutorial-create-user-flows) to create common user flows like sign up, sign in, edit profile, and password reset.

-You may consider creating [Custom policies in Azure Active Directory B2C](https://docs.microsoft.com/en-us/azure/active-directory-b2c/custom-policy-overview) as well, however, this is beyond the scope of this tutorial.
+You may consider creating [Custom policies in Azure Active Directory B2C](https://docs.microsoft.com//azure/active-directory-b2c/custom-policy-overview) as well, however, this is beyond the scope of this tutorial.

 ### Add External Identity Providers

 Please refer to: [Tutorial: Add identity providers to your applications in Azure Active Directory B2C](https://docs.microsoft.com/azure/active-directory-b2c/tutorial-add-identity-providers)

 ### Register the webapp (ms-identity-b2c-python-flask-webapp-authentication)

 1. Navigate to the [Azure portal](https://portal.azure.com) and select the **Azure AD B2C** service.
 1. Select the **App Registrations** blade on the left, then select **New registration**.